oscarlee711/machine-learning-association-rule-generation/README.md

-# Machine Learning Association Rule Generation
+# Machine Learning Association Rule Mining
 This project is to use machine learning to find out the association in grocery order transactions and generate the learned association rule accordingly.

 <a name="readme-top"></a>